koushikmaji31/koushikmaji31.github.io/_posts/2199-01-01-future-post.md

 $$ P_{i,j} = 0 \quad \text{for } j \ne i-1, i+1 $$
 To illustrate, consider a random walk restricted to a finite state space, say $\mathcal{X}=\{-2,-1,0,1,2\}$, with reflecting boundaries (i.e., from -2, the walk moves to -1 with probability 1, and from 2, to 1 with probability 1).
 Assuming $p=0.5$ for interior states, the transition matrix is:
 $$ P = \begin{pmatrix} 0 & 1 & 0 & 0 & 0 \\ 0.5 & 0 & 0.5 & 0 & 0 \\ 0 & 0.5 & 0 & 0.5 & 0 \\ 0 & 0 & 0.5 & 0 & 0.5 \\ 0 & 0 & 0 & 1 & 0 \end{pmatrix} $$
-*(Note: The matrix in the PDF has dimensions that seem slightly off for the state space $\{-2,-1,0,1,2\}$.
-Assuming it should be a 5x5 matrix for states indexed -2 to 2 or 0 to 4.
-The provided matrix has 4 columns in the first row, 5 in the next three, and then 5 in the last.
-I've corrected it to a standard 5x5 representation based on the description.)*

 ### 3.1 Properties of Transition Probability Matrices